1st Air Fleet: As a Carrier-Based Fleet

 Each Kōkū Sentai of First Air Fleet tended to include a pair of aircraft carriers, and each included the respective hikōkitai/hikōtai (aircraft/aviation unit(s)) of each aircraft carrier.
 Each Kōkū Sentai of First Air Fleet was a tactical unit that could be deployed separately or combined with other Kōkū Sentai of First Air Fleet, depending on the mission.
 For example, for operations against New Britain and New Guinea in January 1942, First Kōkū Sentai and Fifth Kōkū Sentai participated.

 The number (from approximately two dozen up to approximately 80 aircraft) and type of aircraft varied, based on the capacity of the aircraft carrier.
 The large fleet carriers had three types of aircraft; fighters, level/torpedo bombers, and dive bombers.
 The smaller carriers tended to have only two types of aircraft, fighters and torpedo bombers.

 At the beginning of the Pacific War, First Air Fleet included six fleet carriers: Akagi, Kaga, Sōryū, Hiryū, Shōkaku, and Zuikaku, and two light carriers: Ryūjō and Kasuga Maru (later renamed Taiyō), as shown in the table below.

 On 14 July 1942, First Air Fleet was converted into Third Fleet (第三艦隊) and Eighth Fleet (第八艦隊), and 2nd Carrier Division (first generation) and 5th Carrier Division were disbanded.
 On the same date, the Japanese Navy's front-line aircraft carriers and their aircraft units came under the command of the 3rd Fleet, which was created in its sixth generation on that date.

 Kidō Butai

-The Kidō Butai (機動部隊, "Mobile Unit/Force") was the Combined Fleet's tactical designation for its combined carrier battle groups.
+The Kidō Butai (機動部隊, "Mobile Strike Force") was the Combined Fleet's tactical designation for its combined carrier battle groups.
 The title was used as a term of convenience; it was not a formal name for the organization.
 It consisted of Japan's six largest carriers, carrying the 1st Air Fleet.
 This mobile task force was created for the attack on Pearl Harbor under Vice-Admiral Chūichi Nagumo in 1941.
 For the attack, the Kidō Butai consisted of six aircraft carriers (commanded by Chūichi Nagumo, Tamon Yamaguchi and Chūichi Hara) with 414 airplanes, two battleships, three cruisers, nine destroyers, eight tankers, 23 submarines, and four midget submarines.
 However, these escort ships were borrowed from other fleets and squadrons.
 It was the single most powerful naval fleet until four of the six aircraft carriers of the unit were destroyed in the disastrous Battle of Midway.